etherealManatee/defiswap-test/README.md

         return INIT_CODE_PAIR_HASH;
     }
 ```
 Next was to check whether the init code hash was the same when deployed locally and onto the testnet.
 It was the same.
-So I copied the init code hash and replaced it in my own code.
+So I copied the init code hash and replaced it in my own code, in UniswapV2Library.sol.
 ```solidity
 // calculates the CREATE2 address for a pair without making any external calls
     function pairFor(address factory, address tokenA, address tokenB) internal pure returns (address pair) {